-The Ph.D. handbook gives a roadmap of how to efficiently progress through the Ph.D. program successfully.
-Click here to download the handbook.
+The Ph.D. handbook provides a roadmap of how to efficiently progress through the Ph.D. program successfully.
+Click here to view the PA Ph.D.
+Handbook

 Dissertation Funding Sources

 The Doctoral Evidence Acquisition (DEA) Fellowship is specifically intended to support doctoral students for whom their current means of financial support would significantly interfere with or preclude their ability to collect the evidence needed for their doctoral research.
 A DEA Fellow is awarded a stipend to enable evidence acquisition that otherwise would not be possible.
-Evidence acquisition activities that might be supported by the DEA Fellowship include, but are not limited to, off-campus library/archive research, field work, experiments, interviews, collection of specimens, etc. Click here for Doctoral Evidence Acquisition Fellowship
+Evidence acquisition activities that might be supported by the DEA Fellowship include, but are not limited to, off-campus library/archive research, field work, experiments, interviews, collection of specimens, etc. Click here for more information and to apply for the Doctoral Evidence Acquisition Fellowship

 The Dissertation Year Fellowship (DYF) provides support to highly-qualified FIU doctoral students during the writing phase of their dissertation.
 It is intended to facilitate the timely completion of high-quality manuscripts and dissertations.
 Dissertation Fellows are expected to graduate within one year after receiving the award.
-Click here for Dissertation Year Fellowship
+Click here for more information and to apply for the Dissertation Year Fellowship

 Conference Travel Funding

-a.
-FIU Graduate and Professional Student Committee (GPSC): They give up to $500 for domestic conferences.
-You will need to attend a GPSC workshop.
+FIU's Graduate and Professional Student Committee (GPSC) offers up to $500 for domestic conferences.
+You will need to attend a GPSC workshop to be eligible.
 See their website for more details.

-b.
-The Steven J. Green School of International and Public Affairs provides matching fund up to $200 each year.
+The Steven J. Green School of International and Public Affairs provides matching funds up to $200 each year.
 Click here for the application.

 Annual Progress Reviews

 Each year, we conduct an Annual Progress Review meeting with each PhD student, where a panel of our faculty meets with each student.
 The intent of the review is to assess student's progress in the PhD program, and to address any concerns that the student may have.
-The meetings for the Annual Progress Reveiws for the Academic Year 2016-17 will be held in Spring 2017.
+The meetings for the Annual Progress Reviews for the Academic Year 2019-20 will be held in Spring 2020.

-The PhD comprehensive examinations are scheduled as follows for the Fall 2016:
+The PhD comprehensive examinations are tentatively scheduled as follows: